cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   1n == 1 // ↪ true
   ```

-  Number and BigInt coercion is not recommended by [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt), as it can lead to a loss of precision.
+  Number to BigInt coercion (or otherwise) is not recommended by [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt), as it can lead to a loss of precision.

 - **4. Boolean:**

   There are only two boolean values: _true_ or _false_.
 They are really useful for setting flags.

   All values have an inherent _truthy_ or _falsy_ value under their real values.
-That means, in certain conditions they will act like boolean values, and either look like true or false.
+That means, in certain conditions, they will act like boolean values.

   Everything else is truthy except falsy values!
 And here are the falsy values: